mewt/unk/README.md

-# UNK Build Logs
+# UNK

-My own version of <a href="https://ultimatehackingkeyboard.com/">Ultimate Hacking Keyboard</a>
+My own version of <a href="https://ultimatehackingkeyboard.com/">Ultimate Hacking Keyboard</a>.
+This is still a work-in-progress build logs.

 ### Goals

 - Splitted-staggered keyboard
 - Handwired
-- Fully programmable
+- Fully programmable (QMK)
 - Almost zero learning curve (~ortholinear~, ~symbols through modifier/layer~)
 - Ergonomic as UHK
 - Generic size of keycaps (any 75-80% keycap set should be fitted)